Home > Router > Router Buyer's Guide > The best Gaming Routers in 2022

 Here’s something to keep in mind when shopping for your next gaming router: it absolutely needs to feature Quality of Service monitoring (or QoS for short).

-We’ve all experienced it before: one roommate is torrenting the latest season of The Walking Dead and your connection comes to a pithy standstill.
+We’ve all experienced it before: one roommate is torrenting the latest season of The Walking Dead, and your connection comes to a pithy standstill.
 So what happened?
 Well, before you start thinking of some creative adjectives to describe your housemate, it’s not really his or her fault.
-In simple terms, your modem divides how much speed each computer gets depending how much data you’re using.
+In simple terms, your modem divides how much speed each computer gets depending on how much data you’re using.
 A 30GB torrent will demand more resources, so the modem will provide more resources so you can get the fastest possible speed.
 Unfortunately, this leaves the rest of the gaming household with some very lazy connections.
+This issue can be alleviated if you pair the right router and modem together.
+Luckily, we’ve reviewed the best router/modem combinations.

 But when you are using a modem with QoS enabled, it will prioritize certain applications (such as web browsing and games) over torrenting, video watching, and downloading large files.
 The result is that your ping or latency will be lower, which means faster and smoother gameplay, even when others are downloading to their heart’s content.